intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README_VTune.md

 Switch to the **Bottom-up** tab, make sure that the **Grouping** is set to **Task Domain / Task Type Function / Call Stack**, and click on the **InferenceEngine** domain to see the tasks in that domain.

 Note that Intel® VTune™ Amplifier now also shows the difference in the metrics: instructions retired, CPI rate, time, and so on.
 This can be used to understand the impact on an optimization or an application change on the particular tasks or functions the application runs.
 Note how both "Wait Rate" and "Context Switch Time" improved in the second configuration.

+> #### Disclaimer

+> Intel and the Intel logo are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.

+> *Other names and brands may be claimed as the property of others